ZECTBynmo/leto/README.md

 # Leto - Projects from the hip

-Leto is a language agnostic text templating library designed to help automate project setup.
+Leto will help you automate tasks for starting new projects in any language, on any major platform.
+Stop doing redundant project bring-up work, and help us do the same!

 ### [Website] (http://leto.io)